CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs

 \section{Limitations}

-Despite the effectiveness of CoG in enhancing multi-hop reasoning, several limitations remain.
-First, its performance is constrained by the coverage and accuracy of the underlying knowledge graph.
-While failure-aware refinement can help mitigate gaps in evidence through grounded synthesis, it cannot fully compensate for the absence of key relational paths in the graph.
-Second, the quality and coverage of the pre-constructed relational blueprint library directly impact the effectiveness of structural guidance.
-In specialized or niche domains where such templates are scarce, the model's ability to retrieve and adapt appropriate structural constraints may be hindered.
-Moreover, while CoG achieves a favorable accuracy-cost trade-off compared to unstructured search methods, the process of resolving complex cascading failures through iterative backtracking and reflection can introduce additional computational latency.
-Finally, since blueprints are currently generated in a static offline manner, exploring the dynamic online evolution and adaptive refinement of these templates remains a promising avenue for future work.
+Despite the effectiveness of CoG in enhancing multi-hop reasoning, several limitations present promising avenues for future work.
+First, its absolute performance is inherently bounded by the completeness of the underlying knowledge graph.
+While failure-aware refinement mitigates missing edges locally, it cannot fully compensate for entirely absent reasoning paths.
+Second, the effectiveness of structural guidance relies on the coverage of the pre-constructed blueprint library; in highly niche domains with scarce training queries, retrieving adaptable templates may prove challenging.
+Third, while CoG achieves a highly favorable accuracy-cost trade-off, resolving complex cascading failures through iterative backtracking naturally introduces additional computational latency compared to single-pass inference.
+Finally, while our linear blueprints serve as highly robust soft priors against KG incompleteness, exploring more expressive structural formats---such as hybridizing our dynamic refinement mechanism with tree-structured constraints (e.g., KG-tries~\citep{gcr})---represents an intriguing direction for exceptionally compositional queries.
+Additionally, transitioning from static offline blueprint generation to dynamic online evolution could further enhance the framework's adaptability.